kuleshov-group/PlantCaduceus/README.md

     -device 'cuda:0' # GPU device to dump embeddings
 ```

-## Using the trained XGBoost classifiers
+## Use the trained XGBoost classifiers
 The trained XGBoost classifiers in the paper are available [here](classifiers), the following script is used for prediction with XGBoost model
 ```
 python src/predict_XGBoost.py \